cschotte/Maps/README.md

 2.12.
 (Optional) We can also navigate to the token proxy API https://web-azuremaps.azurewebsites.net/api/GetAzureMapsToken, copy the token, and past this in the https://jwt.ms/ tool to decode and inspect the token.

-## 3. Protecting the web application and the Azure Maps token proxy API
+## Step 3.
+Protecting the web application and the Azure Maps token proxy API

 The web application we built in the last paragraph uses managed identities, and the Azure Maps Web Control uses the access token.
 Unfortunately, the web application and token proxy API are still accessible to everybody.
 Therefore, in this paragraph, we are adding the Azure Active Directory (AAD) Authentication to the web application and the token proxy API, so that only authenticated users can view the web application and use the Azure Maps Web Control in a secure way.